Crowdsourcing the Frontier: Advancing Hybrid Physics-ML Climate Simulation via a $50,000 Kaggle Competition: Introduction

 Interestingly, the clean spatial and temporal scale separation between the embedded CRMs and GCM in the MMF approach has conveniently (albeit unintentionally) given birth to a new means for bringing kilometer scale fidelity at a fraction of the computational cost.
 This is because the MMF approach integrates CRMs within the GCM framework at the GCM's native spatial and temporal resolution.
 This process inherently summarizes (``coarse-grains'') the CRM behavior to the GCM scale at each timestep, making the CRM output a natural target for emulation by machine learning (ML) models, particularly neural networks (NNs) \cite{Rasp2018-fk, Gentine2018-ux, Mooers2021-sh, Han2023-nm}.
 Unfortunately, this promise remains unrealized despite years of interest because of emergent failure modes when deploying these ML models in an ``online'' setting (i.e. when dynamically coupled to the GCM) \cite{Brenowitz2020-bv, Lin2025-ya, Chen2025-jv}.
 Online emulation has proved particularly challenging in the limit of full complexity emulation of the CRMs used in MMFs, such as when difficult-to-emulate microphysical tendencies are included in the scale coupling.
-To accelerate progress on fixing these issues, a group of climate scientists and machine learning researchers released ClimSim, a NeurIPS Datasets and Benchmarks publication that opened up this problem to the machine learning community at large.
+To engage the machine learning research community on these issues, a group of climate scientists and machine learning researchers released ClimSim, a NeurIPS Datasets and Benchmarks publication, software repository, and collection of datasets consisting of multivariate CRM input-output pairs generated using the Energy Exascale Earth System Model-Multiscale Modeling Framework (E3SM-MMF) (See Section 2.1 in Methods for more details) \cite{Yu2023-on}.
 This was followed up by \citeA{Hu2025-mf}, which showcased stable five-year online simulations with explicit cloud condensate coupling for the first time, and ClimSim-Online, which democratized online testing via a containerized version of E3SM-MMF \cite{Yu2025-cl}.
 In parallel, the official ClimSim Kaggle competition ran for three months during the summer of 2024, attracting approximately 700 teams from around the world who submitted over 10,000 predictions in pursuit of a \$50,000 prize pool \cite{leap-atmospheric-physics-ai-climsim}.

 Our hypothesis is that by expanding both awareness and accessibility of this research problem to those in the data science and machine learning community, we can facilitate advancements that would not have happened had this research problem stayed confined to domain scientists limited by time, personnel, and funding constraints.
 Thanks to the visibility of Kaggle, which is widely considered the leading platform for data science and machine learning competitions, the CRM emulation problem attracted the talents of some of the world's best data scientists and machine learning engineers in a short timeframe.
 The leaderboard revealed that hundreds of teams were able to surpass the strongest offline $R^2$ baseline set using the U-Net architecture from Hu et al. 2025, raising the question---do the same innovations that led to improvements in offline skill also yield benefits online?